psylink-me/psylink-web/content/blog/2021-11-30-batch-update.md

 ## Future plans

-A power module that is more compatible with the {{% link "b3" %}}, by making it as long as the {{% link "b3" %}}, and either by adding rubber band mounting holes, or by adding pin headers so that it can be stacked on top of the amplifier board, which would reduce the number of dangling wires as well.
+The power module is currently only clumsily attached to the rubber band.
+The finished Prototype 8 will need a power module that's more compatible with the {{% link "b3" %}}, by making it as long as the {{% link "b3" %}}, and either by adding rubber band mounting holes, or by adding pin headers so that it can be stacked on top of the amplifier board, which would reduce the number of dangling wires as well.

+I will also try out cheaper differential amplifiers to reduce the total cost of the device from ~70€ to ~30€ (excluding the ~39€ for the Arduino Nano 33 BLE Sense).